-Not every state has the privilege of coastal views, which makes Louisiana unique.
-Because we border the Gulf Coast, Louisiana also boasts a booming offshore maritime industry.
+Not every state has the privilege of coastal views, which makes New Orleans, Louisiana unique.
+Because the state borders the Gulf Coast, Louisiana also boasts a booming offshore maritime industry.

 Unfortunately, accidents often come with the trade.
 No matter the industry, no employee wants to get injured on the job, but accidents happen, and the maritime industry can be particularly dangerous.

-Over the last 20 years, George Vourvoulias of the New Orleans Maritime Injury Law Firm has seen almost every maritime accident injury out there.
-Here are some of the most common types he has tried.
+Over the last 20 years, the legal team at Maritime Injury Law Firm in New Orleans has seen almost every maritime accident injury out there.
+Here are some of the most common types we’ve handled.

-It is unfortunate, but many maritime and offshore workers are injured on the job.
+It is unfortunate, but many maritime and offshore workers in Louisiana are injured on the job.

 Injuries on vessels: